 - To study, review and put into practice both the “tried and tested” techniques and the latest concepts in the field of international management.

-- To develop critical awareness of the global business environment and the relevant tools required to make a business or organisation successful in an increasingly competitive world.
+- To develop a critical awareness of the global business environment and the relevant tools required to make a business or organisation successful in an increasingly competitive world.

 - To develop students’ ability to critically evaluate a range of management issues and offer viable solutions to problems.